-- (a) no prosecution for any offence under any written law is instituted with regard to the property; - (b) no claim in writing is made by any person that he is lawfully entitled to the property or that it is not liable to forfeiture under this Act; - (c) no proceedings are commenced by the Commission, within six months from seizure, for the forfeiture of the property, property shall become forfeited immediately upon the expiration of the period of six months. - (2) Where within six moths from the date of the seizure of any property under this Act a claim in writing is made by any person in terms of paragraph (b) of subsection (1)- - (a) the Commissioner may order the release of the property to the claimant if he is satisfied that there is no dispute as to the ownership of the property and that it is not liable to forfeiture; or
+- (1) Where any property has been seized under this Act and- - (a) no prosecution for any offence under any written law is instituted with regard to the property;

-- (b) if the Commissioner is satisfied that there is a dispute as to the ownership of the property or is doubtful as to the person who owns it, or whether it is liable to forfeiture, he shall, within fourteen days after the expiry of the period of six months, refer the claim to the High Court for its decision. - (3) This section shall be without prejudice to the power of a drug enforcement officer or police officer to release from seizure any property under section thirty-two.
+- (b) no claim in writing is made by any person that he is lawfully entitled to the property or that it is not liable to forfeiture under this Act; - (c) no proceedings are commenced by the Commission, within six months from seizure, for the forfeiture of the property, property shall become forfeited immediately upon the expiration of the period of six months. - (2) Where within six moths from the date of the seizure of any property under this Act a claim in writing is made by any person in terms of paragraph (b) of subsection (1)- - the Commissioner may order the release of the property to the claimant if he is satisfied that there is no dispute as to the ownership of the property and that it is not liable to forfeiture; - (b) if the Commissioner is satisfied that there is a dispute as to the ownership of the property or is doubtful as to the person who owns it, or whether it is liable to forfeiture, he shall, within fourteen days after the expiry of the period of six months, refer the claim to the High Court for its decision. - (3) This section shall be without prejudice to the power of a drug enforcement officer or police officer to release from seizure any property under section thirty-two.

-Forfeiture of property on conviction
+34. Forfeiture of property on conviction

-34. (1) A court which convicts for an offence under this Act shall, in addition to any penalty, order the narcotic drug or psychotropic substance, and any movable or immovable property used to commit the offence to be forfeited to the State.
+- (1) A court which convicts for an offence under this Act shall, in addition to any penalty, order the narcotic drug or psychotropic substance, and any movable or immovable property used to commit the offence to be forfeited to the State. - (2) Section one hundred and eighty of the National Parks and Wildlife Act shall, with necessary modifications, apply to a forfeiture under this section.